Protocentral/ProtoCentral_fdc1004_breakout/README.md

 ProtoCentral FDC1004 Capacitance Sensor Breakout Board
 ================================
 [![Laser Sensor](https://www.protocentral.com/4064-large_default/protocentral-vl53l0x-laser-tof-sensor-breakout.jpg)
-*PROTOCENTRAL VL53L0X LASER TOF SENSOR BREAKOUT (PC-SEN-2001)*](https://www.protocentral.com/motiondistance/1049-protocentral-vl53l0x-laser-tof-sensor-breakout.html)
+*PROTOCENTRAL FDC1004 CAPACITANCE SENSOR BREAKOUT BOARD (PC-SEN-2002)*](https://www.protocentral.com/motiondistance/1049-protocentral-vl53l0x-laser-tof-sensor-breakout.html)

 The FDC1004 is a single-chip IC for capacitance measurement for application including proximity sensing and liquid level sensing.
 This is based on the concept of measuring capacitance of an electrode with respect to ground.